opennode/waldur-zabbix/docs/api.rst

 Project-service connection list
 -------------------------------
-To get a list of connections between a project and a zabbix service, run GET against **/api/zabbix-service-project-link/** as authenticated user.
+To get a list of connections between a project and a Zabbix service, run GET against **/api/zabbix-service-project-link/** as authenticated user.
 Note that a user can only see connections of a project where a user has a role.